eugenelepekhin/StrongTypeResource/StrongTypeResource/readme.md

 ### Skip Method Generation
 To generate a formatted string as a property instead of a method, add a minus (`-`) at the beginning of the comment:
 ```
--This will be a property, not a method
+-This will be a property, not a method.
+Format items will not be validated.
 ```

 ### Enumeration Strings